 Managing stakeholders effectively may be rather challenging and complex from time to time.
 Especially with the more 'difficult' stakeholders.
 Although you as a Product Owner are responsible for stakeholder management, this doesn't mean you have to do it on your own!
 So, let your Scrum Master or Agile Coach support you!
 He or she can perfectly support you when you are getting a lot of questions about the development process, the way of working, why you're working Agile, etc. etc. Stakeholders (especially (senior) management) are often used to having 'control'.
 And this is important for them, since they are often responsible for running a (part of the) business.
 Control is important, also in Agile environment!
 The way we get control however, is quite different in Agile environments.
 We often use other practices, tools and techniques than we are used to.
 For example, steering committees are often not needed in Agile environments anymore.
 But you can't just erase them without replacing this control mechanism with something else.
 So let your Scrum Master or Agile Coach support you and your stakeholders so that together, you can find new/other ways of remaining in control, whilst increasing your Agility!

 One of the things that starting Product Owners are often afraid of, is that the development of the Product will go in all kinds of directions, but not the right one.
 You won't solve this problem by doing it all yourself.
 Instead, make very clear agreements with the team!
 Make sure they really understand the Product vision, the direction you want to go to, and what the next steps are to be taken.
 Provide them with a clear Sprint Goal, to give them focus.
-Make agreements on how much change the Development Team can embrace, before they have to get in touch with you.
+Make agreements on how much change the Developers can embrace, before they have to get in touch with you.
 These kinds of actions and agreements will help you much more than doing everything yourself.
 And if something goes wrong, use the Sprint Retrospective with the team, to learn what went wrong and how things can be improved in the future.

 So, these are the 10 tips for Product Owners on the topic of Stakeholder Management!
 I hope you enjoyed them and that they'll help you in becoming a better Product Owner!